tomernahum/video-clipper/README.md

 if a file name/path is the same as an existing file it will overwrite that file

 to make a new timestamps file copy an old one and then use editor features + ai autocomplete to change and remove the needed values

+to reuse a timestamps file from openmv<->see3 trim the input video's start with OS tools and copy the timestamps file, maybe a better method exists